MewsSystems/gitbook-connector-api/operations/companycontracts.md

 ## Update company contracts

-Update one or more company contracts.
+Updates one or more company contracts.

 ### Request